S3 method for class 'sdm_area'

 test_variables_names(sa, scen)

-set_variables_names(s1 = NULL, s2 = NULL, new_names = NULL)
+set_variables_names(s1 = NULL, s2 = NULL, new_names = NULL)Value

-return a character
+predictors and get_predictor_names return a character vector with

 predictors names.

-returns a logical informing if all variables are equal in both
+test_variables_names returns a logical informing if all variables are equal in both

 objects (TRUE) or not (FALSE).

-object with new names provided by s2
+set_variables_names returns the s1 object with new names provided by s2 or

 Details